runpod/docs/docs/serverless/vllm/get-started.md

 # Deploy a vLLM worker

 Learn how to deploy a large language model (LLM) using RunPod's preconfigured vLLM workers.
-By the end, you'll have a fully functional API endpoint that can use to handle LLM inference requests.
+By the end of this guide, you'll have a fully functional API endpoint that you can use to handle LLM inference requests.

 ## What you'll learn